open-contracting/standard/standard/docs/en/04_implementation/01_publication_levels.md

 # Progressive Publication

 <span class="lead">Increasing the transparency, efficiency and effectiveness of public contracting is a process of constant improvement.
-Governments, platform providers and other organizations can all make progressive step-by-step changes to their practice to achieve the highest possible levels of open contracting data publication on the web.</span>
+Governments, platform providers and other organizations can all make progressive step-by-step changes to their disclosure practice to achieve the highest possible levels of open contracting data and document publication on the web.</span>

-<span class="lead">This section sets out a series of steps towards improving the content, and the technical openness, of contracting data.</lead>
+<span class="lead">This section sets out a series of steps towards improving the content, and the technical openness, of contracting data and.</lead>

 On the [publication patterns](../publication_patterns) page you will find further information to support you at each stage of implementation.
 The [merging](../merging) page provides details of this key aspect of full OCDS implementation.

 ## Content - what to include

+### Structured data
 The table below shows the different categories of data that publishers should seek to collect, manage and publish as part of an open contracting process.
 These are divided into three levels:

 * **Basic** - these items are commonly held by organisations and provide a basic overview of a contracting process